 Impact management outcome: Prevention of uncontrollable fires.

-Impact Management Actions Implementati on Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance Designate smoking areas where the fire hazard could be regarded as insignificant; Firefighting equipment must be available on all vehicles located on site; The local Fire Protection Agency (FPA) must be informed of construction activities; Contact numbers for the FPA and emergency services must be communicated in environmental awareness training and displayed at a central location on site; Two way swop of contact details between ECO and FPA.
+Impact Management Actions Implementation Monitoring Responsible Timeframe Responsible Method Frequency Evidence of implementation implementation compliance person person Designate smoking areas where the fire hazard could be regarded as insignificant; Firefighting equipment must be available on all vehicles located on site; The local Fire Protection Agency (FPA) must be informed of construction activities: Contact numbers for the FPA and emergency services must be communicated in environmental awareness training and displayed at a central location on site; Two way swop of contact details between ECO and FPA.